 Yes, Cade Cunningham is the most high-profile example since he was the #1 overall pick in the 2021 NBA Draft.
 In August 2021, the Detroit Pistons point guard teamed up with BlockFi, a crypto platform.
 He will collaborate with the brand on promotional giveaways, educational videos, and interviews.

 In return, BlockFi paid his signing bonus and part of his salary in Bitcoin.
 The figures are undisclosed but considering Cunningham’s 4-year deal is reportedly worth $46.5m, one can imagine it is a substantial amount.
+Unfortunately for the basketball star, the deal soon went sour as BlockFi filed for bankruptcy in 2022.

 Cunningham is far from being the only NBA player to receive earnings in crypto.
 In April 2021, the owner of the Sacramento Kings NBA franchise, Vivek Ranadive, told players he was willing to pay them in Bitcoin.
 It isn’t known how many agreed.

-However, in January 2022, Andre Thompson and Andre Iguodala both partnered with Cash App and agreed to have part of their next salaries paid in Bitcoin.
+However, in January 2022, Klay Thompson and Andre Iguodala both partnered with Cash App and agreed to have part of their next salaries paid in Bitcoin.
 The two men play for the Golden State Warriors franchise and announced their plan to donate $1 million in BTC to fans.

 It is also worth noting that the NBA has signed a lengthy deal with Coinbase, the well-known crypto exchange, for cryptocurrency-related projects.